ComposableFi/composable/docs/custom-rpcs.md

 Create a folder here: `integration-tests/runtime-tests/src/types/interfaces/pallet-name`

-And then within that folder, create a file `defintions.ts` with the following structure:
+And then within that folder, create a file `definitions.ts` with the following structure:

 ```typescript
 export default {